-In this paper, we adopt a completely unsupervised scenario where no prototypes are given at all.
-Data are merely given in terms of pairwise distances or affinity values forming a distance or affinity matrix.
-This includes the basic scenarios of pattern recognition and machine learning: distances between Euclidean feature vectors, Riemannian distances between manifold-valued features, and kernel matrices after embedding given feature vectors into reproducing kernel Hilbert space (RKHS) [HSS08].
-Our approach utilizes various relaxations of a graph partitioning problem that naturally arises when the missing prototypes of the supervised setting are removed and replaced by a copy of the given data, from which prototypes have to be learned from scratch.
+that naturally arises when the missing prototypes of the supervised setting are removed and replaced by a copy of the given data, from which prototypes have to be learned from scratch.
 The relaxations involve variants of corresponding self-assignment matrices that are parametrized by the assignment flow.
 A key parameter is the scale of the supervised assignment flow in terms of the size of local neighborhoods where evolving assignments driven by the flow affect each other.
-This parameter determines how fine or coarse the resulting partition is, and how many corresponding prototypes can be recovered under additional assumptions.
+This parameter determines how fine or coarse the resulting partition is, and how many corresponding prototypes can be recovered under the additional assumption: The metric feature space $\mathcal F$ actually is a Riemannian manifold and determining weighted Riemannian means is computationally feasible.

 A key property of our approach is that no bias affects the emergence of these prototypes, and that the very same framework is used for both learning these prototypes and subsequent contextual data labeling (classification).
-In addition, a single component of the supervised assignment flow has only to be modified in order to extend this approach to the completely unsupervised setting.
-In particular, geometric schemes for numerically integrating the assignment flow [ZSPS19] still apply.
+In addition, as a comparison of Figure 1.1 and Figure 1.2 shows, a single component of the supervised assignment flow has only to be modified in order to extend this approach to the completely unsupervised setting.
+In particular, geometric schemes for numerically integrating the assignment flow [ZSPS20] still apply.
+Figure 1.3 illustrates the application of our approach to a scenario adopted from [ÅPSS17, Figure 6].

+1.2.
 Related work.
 The literature on clustering and unsupervised learning is vast.
 No attempt is made to review it here.
-We confine ourselves to elucidating common and different aspects of our approach from three different viewpoints that have become prominent in the literature: (i) spectral relaxation and clustering using normalized graph Laplacians [SM00, vL07]; (ii) regularized transport of discrete probability measures [BCPD99, Pey18]; (iii) matrix factorization and aspects of combinatorial optimization [RW95, ZS05, KYP15, YC16].
-From each viewpoint, our approach can be characterized as combining tight relaxation of graph partitioning, geometric spatial regularization of assignments, and geometric numerical integration in a mathematically novel way.
-The present paper considerably elaborates the conference version [ZZPS19b].
+We confine ourselves in Section 5 to elucidating common and different aspects of our approach from three different viewpoints that have become prominent in the literature: (i) spectral relaxation and clustering using normalized graph Laplacians [SM00, vL07]; (ii) regularized transport of discrete probability measures [BCPD99, PC18]; (iii) matrix factorization and aspects of combinatorial optimization [RW95, ZS05, KYP15, YC16].
+From each viewpoint, our approach can be